JoyKrishnaMondal/GeneralDev/ReadMe.md

 ### How Everything works

-`SetConfig` accepts the `Config` Object and outputs a your customized build function.
+`SetConfig` accepts the `Config` Object and outputs your customized build function.

 The custom build function accepts three boolean arguments - each specifing the three important task mentioned above